FAQs

 There are several options from which you can choose:

-• Use assets in your account to pay any tuition and required fees not covered by the scholarship or grant;
+- Use assets in your account to pay any tuition and required fees not covered by the scholarship or grant;

-• Apply assets in your account toward other qualified expenses such as certain room and board expenses and books;
+- Apply assets in your account toward other qualified expenses such as certain room and board expenses and books;

-• Withdraw any unused funds up to the amount of the scholarship or grant without being subject to a 10% additional federal tax penalty.
+- Withdraw any unused funds up to the amount of the scholarship or grant without being subject to a 10% additional federal tax penalty.
 Income taxes on earnings, however, will apply.
 The distribution may also be subject to the Montana recapture tax.

-• The account must be maintained for at least the 15-year period ending on the date of the Roth IRA rollover
+- The account must be maintained for at least the 15-year period ending on the date of the Roth IRA rollover

-• A Roth IRA rollover cannot exceed the total amount contributed to the account, and earnings on those contributions, before the 5-year period ending on the date of the Roth IRA rollover
+- A Roth IRA rollover cannot exceed the total amount contributed to the account, and earnings on those contributions, before the 5-year period ending on the date of the Roth IRA rollover

-• A lifetime maximum of $35,000 per beneficiary
+- A lifetime maximum of $35,000 per beneficiary

-• The Roth IRA account must be maintained for the benefit of the beneficiary of the 529 plan account
+- The Roth IRA account must be maintained for the benefit of the beneficiary of the 529 plan account

-• 529 plan assets must be sent directly to the Roth IRA
+- 529 plan assets must be sent directly to the Roth IRA

-• The Roth IRA contribution is subject to the Roth IRA contribution limit for the taxable year applicable to the529 beneficiary for all individual retirement plans maintained for the benefit of the 529 beneficiary
+- The Roth IRA contribution is subject to the annual contribution limit for the beneficiary for all IRAs maintained for your beneficiary

-The IRS may issue additional guidance that may impact 529 plan account rollovers to Roth IRAs, including the above referenced conditions.
-It is important for you to consult a financial professional or tax advisor regarding the applicability of these rollovers to your personal situations.
-You are responsible for determining the eligibility of a 529 plan to Roth IRA rollover including tracking and documenting the length of time your 529 plan account has been opened and the amount of assets eligible to be rolled into a Roth IRA.
+You are responsible for determining the eligibility of a Roth IRA rollover including tracking and documenting the length of time your 529 plan account has been opened and the amount of assets eligible to be rolled into a Roth IRA.
 To learn more about the requirements of a Roth IRA rollover, please see the Program Description.
-To request a rollover to a Roth IRA, please submit the appropriate form to the Achieve Montana.
+To request a rollover to a Roth IRA, please submit the appropriate form to Achieve Montana.